doxeylab/learn-genomics-in-linux/task2/README.md

 fastqc mt_reads.fastq
 ```

-[<b>Download</b>](https://github.com/doxeylab/learn-genomics-in-linux/raw/master/task1/gcloud-download.png) the 'fastqc_report.html' file to your local machine and open it in a web browser.
+Transfer the 'fastqc_report.html' file to your local machine and open it in a web browser.
 Tip: find the path to your file with `realpath yourFile.txt`

 Explore and inspect the FastQC report for mt_reads.fastq.